thunderrabbit/robnugen-journal-entries/2021/07/20quite-closer-to-having-journal-entries-in-old-format.md

 up to date, but I am too tired now to figure out how to install it, much less use it.

+##### 09:14 Tuesday 20 July 2021 JST

+I created several issues on the old journal code, mostly to fix the markdown.

+I fixed a couple issues, including one I assigned to Fred and then realized I know how to fix it.

+I just about think we can skip installation of a full Markdown parser and just do it with some Perl magic because I haven't used that much markdown magic..